AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 In the default setup, all production units are shielded at all times, to avoid having either inadequate supply or overflow.
 Units which have not been optimized yet pick which inflow pipes are enabled, according to a uniformly random distribution.
 One productoin unit is trained at a time, with a set number of episodes.
 The reward signal for each unit is $-1 times "cost"$.
 Recall that "cost" is the price of taking material from providers, as opposed to other units.
+The immediate cost of relying on providers varies periodically.
 When training has finished, the resulting policy is made part of the environment, and training of the next unit begins.
 Training happens sequentially according to the numbers on the production units (squares) of @Layout.
+Note that the training budget for each unit is $1/10$th of the total budget.

-@CP-Learned-Performance shows the global reward, i.e. the sum of each unit's individual rewards.
+@CP-Learned-Performance shows the global rewards, i.e. the sum of each unit's individual rewards.
+Distributed training is the blue line; cascading is the green.

 The baseline performance, where all production units pick actions randomly, is a reward of -2336.
 The average reward achieved after training each production unit for 20000 episodes is -183.

 #grid(columns:(1fr, 1fr),

     [#figure(
-        image("./CP/Learned Performance.svg", width:100%),
+        image("./CP/CP.svg", width:100%),
-        caption: "Distributed controllers observing only their own state."
+        caption: "Chemical production learning results."
     ) <CP-Learned-Performance>],
     [#figure(
         image("./CP/Layout.png", height:170pt),